 Employees who launch personal attacks against bosses or co-workers do not enjoy protections.
 Similarly, if you post information or criticism not shared with other employees will not enjoy protections.
 If you post discriminatory comments about co-workers you will likely not enjoy protections from employer discipline or legal troubles.
 Although this protection currently is cast as very broad, in time I expect it will become more narrow.
 As it stands, the law is somewhat unclear on how intrusive an employer can be.
 Nothing clearly indicates that employers (at least private employers) cannot request access to accounts.

-How a Fort Worth employer or Dallas employer can discover your social media posts
+How a Texas employer can discover your social media posts

 Employers will have access to certain information regardless of the company policy (or unofficial policy) about social media.
 Anything you can find through a search engine is publicly available.
 It’s open to the employer to observe, capture and save.
 Some social media websites allow you to post profile pictures, profile taglines, or even updates publicly available.
 That means the crazy picture from Vegas you made your profile picture on facebook may be searchable in Google Images.
 With the rise of websites that archive publicly available social media data, pictures that made brief appearances may be permanently available through a search of your name.